mobxjs/mobx/docs/refguide/create-transformer.md

 In the following example all mutations to the `state` graph will be processed automatically.
 Some examples:
 1. Changing the name of a folder will update it's own `path` property and the `path` property of all its descendants.
-2. Collapsing a folder will remove all descendant DisplayFolders from the tree.
+2. Collapsing a folder will remove all descendant `DisplayFolders` from the tree.
 3. Expanding a folder will restore them again.
 4. Setting a search filter will remove all nodes that do not match the filter, unless they have a descendant that matches the filter.
-5. Etc...
+5. Etc.